maxwo/snmp_notifier/README.md

 ---
 **NOTE**

 A default OID is specified in the SNMP notifier if none is found in the alert.
-This can by used if you want all the alerts to share the same OID as well.
+This can be used if you want all the alerts to share the same OID as well.

 ---